epi2me-labs/wf-16s/docs/quickstart.md

                                 └── barcode03
                                     └── reads0.fastq
 ```
-**Notes on CPU resource of kraken server and client**
+**Notes on CPU resource of kraken server and client in the real time workflow**
-The kraken2 subworkflow uses a server process to handle kraken2 classification requests.
+The real_time subworkflow uses a server process to handle kraken2 classification requests.
 This allows the workflow to persist the sequence database in memory throughout the duration of processing.
 There are some parameters that may be worth considering to improve the performance of the workflow:
 - `--port`: The option specifies the local network port on which the server and clients will communicate.
 - `--host`: Network hostname (or IP address) for communication between kraken2 server and clients.
 (See also `external_kraken2` parameter).
 - `--external_kraken2`: Whether a pre-existing kraken2 server should be used, rather than creating one as part of the workflow.
 By default the workflow assumes that it is running on a single host computer, and further that it should start its own kraken2 server.
 It may be desirable to start a kraken2 server outside of the workflow (for example to host a large database), in which case this option should be enabled.
 This option may be used in conjuction with the `host` option to specify that the kraken2 server is running on a remote computer.